johnsonjo4531/mercator-crawler/readme.md

 This isn't the technical term, but it basically allows you to stop duplicate urls from entering the URL Frontier at the same time.

-## Known Issues

-- The `dataFetcher` option currently hangs infinitely 😅😱.
-So, hopefully It'll be fixed soon 🚀.

 ## Resources

 Video on web crawling (follows a similar architecture to the IR book): https://www.youtube.com/watch?v=BKZxZwUgL3Y